alexfernandez/alexfernandez.github.io/2016/golang-adventures.md

-Sometimes you get the impression that, as the creators of Go went along, they realized that it lacked some very basic capability and added it as a ["built-in function"](https://golang.org/pkg/builtin/).
+Sometimes you get the impression that, as the creators of Go went along, they realized they had forgotten some very basic capability and added it as a ["built-in function"](https://golang.org/pkg/builtin/).
 There are 15 of these abominations.